isomerpages/moe-teckgheepri/_our-total-curriculum/CCA/Sports.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students persevere in the acquisition of new techniques, following through
+<p>Pupils persevere in the acquisition of new techniques, following through
-drills and practices to enhance their skills set.</p>
+drills and practices to enhance their skill.</p>
 </td>
 </tr>
 <tr>